Aquanty/rtd-hgs/docs/source/index.rst

 Tabular Constitutive Relationships
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Variably-saturated flow ! defining tabular constitutive relationships
+| Variably-saturated flow ! defining tabular constitutive relationships
-.. _sec:vsat_tables_props The instructions described here can be used to modify the default variably-saturated properties for a porous medium, discrete fracture or dual continuum.
-Before issuing them it is necessary to choose which type of medium they should be applied to, as discussed in Section :ref:`sec:modify_material` .
+  [.. _sec:vsat_tables_props] The instructions described here can be used to modify the default variably-saturated properties for a porous medium, discrete fracture or dual continuum.
+Before issuing them it is necessary to choose which type of medium they should be applied to, as discussed in Section :ref:
+| .

 For each instruction we will again indicate its scope (i.e. ``.grok``, ``.mprops, .fprops, .dprops``).
 Recall that if an instruction is used in